 Prior to joining Man Numeric in 2017, Ziang had investment banking and private equity experience in Asia.
 Ziang received a bachelor’s degree in economics from Renmin University of China and a master’s degree in finance from MIT Sloan School of Management.
 He is also a CFA charterholder.

-Aashish Mehta, Founder and CEO of nRoad, is a visionary leader at the intersection of fintech, AI and automation, recognized for turning bold ideas into market-defining successes.
+Aashish Mehta, Founder and CEO of nRoad, a Linedata company, is a visionary leader at the intersection of fintech, AI and automation, recognized for turning bold ideas into market-defining successes.
 A serial entrepreneur, he has founded and scaled multiple ventures, most recently leading nRoad to a successful acquisition by Linedata.
 Over his career, Mehta has driven more than $1 billion in customer value and generated over $100 million in revenue.
 He has built and led high-performing teams of more than 700 employees, fostering a culture of innovation and execution.
 Beyond his business achievements, he is a dedicated mentor, passionate about guiding the next generation of entrepreneurs and technologists.

 Renee Yao began her career on Wall Street at Citadel, LLC.
 Later she left Citadel to join WorldQuant, a Millennium Management portfolio manager, as a trader with discretionary trading authority for her own designated account.
 Subsequently she joined a prop trading firm founded by a former trader of Susquehanna International Group(SIG) where she managed multiple statistical arbitrage portfolios totaling several hundred million USD in gross positions.